oafanasenko/openapi/pull_request_template.md

 ---
 name: Pull Request
-about: Create a report to help us improve
+about: Create a report to help us improve OR <br> Suggest an idea for this project
-OR
-Suggest an idea for this project
 title: ''
 labels: ''
 assignees: ''